How to Help a Friend Struggling With Addiction

 This guide can help you learn the signs of drug abuse and addiction, concrete steps you can take to help your friend, tips to avoid enabling, and ways to support a loved one getting into treatment.

-How Do I Know My Friend Is Addicted?
+How Do You Know If A Friend Is Addicted?

 Unlike a family member who sees their loved one every day, it can be a challenge for someone who only sees their friend periodically and is not regularly witness to their substance use to know if that friend truly has a problem.